ajinkyadixit6/Maerskpilot.Docker/README.md

+Hi Team,

+Made a changes in this ready repository to create heathcare application which based on SQL DB.

+Updated contact details to push the commited changes in this repo over Azure pipelines.

 # HealthClinic.biz #

 During Connect(); //2015 we showcased many technologies available to you as a developer across Azure, Office, Windows, Visual Studio and Visual Studio Team Services.
 We’ve also heard from you that you love to have real-world applications through which you can directly experience what’s possible using those technologies.
 This year, then, we built out a full health and technology scenario for our Connect(); //2015 demos and are delighted to share all the source code with you.